gvwilson/sensibleadventures/wrestler/wrestler.md

 If a shaman sees many summers and does this many times their grandchildren's grandchildren might still be able to call them."*

-*The southerner turned his hands palms up in a gesture of thanks.
+*Saknus turned his hands palms up in a gesture of thanks.
 "I am grateful as always for your lessons."*

-*My brother Walks-In-Storm scowled then, as he often did when around the big-nosed southerner.
+*My brother Walks-In-Storm scowled then, as he often did when around the big-nosed sternsman.
 We were twins,
 and he had taken to hunting as I had taken to the shaman's ways.
 He said little when Saknus was near,